 Floral tributes left for mobility scooter user who was stabbed to death

-Jade Anthony Barnett, 38, was attacked on Wednesday afternoon and two men have since been arrested.
+Jade Anthony Barnett, 38, was attacked on Wednesday and two men have since been arrested on suspicion of murder.

 Support truly